jbamford/stock_surface/readme.md

 __get_tickers.py__

-This is the main function that pulls the stock data manipulates the feature set and trains the model.
+This file holds the main function that pulls the stock data, manipulates the feature set, and trains the model.

 __sample_slopes.py__